itsfelli/Population-and-Housing-Census-Kenya-2019/README.md

 # Population-and-Housing-Census-Kenya-2019
-Exploration of Census data in Kenya
+Exploration of Kenya population and housing Census Data of 2019